Home

 Bible Study Online

-Isaac's whole household would have favor with the Lord, and this favor would be so great that the king had begun to envy him.
-Now we must keep in mind that the growth that Isaac had experience was during a time, in which the land he stayed was in the midst of a great famine.
+Now while all of this was going on, know that Isaac's whole household, would continue to gain favor with the Lord.
+Also know, that this favor would be so great, that the Abimelech had begun to grow envious of Isaac.
+Now keep in mind, that the growth (or increase) that Isaac had experience -- came at a time, in which the land that he'd stayed, continued to be in the midst of a great famine.

 In the next Bible Study Online Article:

-Could it be that king Abimelech was filled with so much jealousy, that he had forgotten that he was dealing with one of God's favorites?
-Would the king somehow come to his senses or will he continue on a path that would bring him face-to-face with the wrath of God?
+Could it be, that king Abimelech was filled with so much jealousy, that he had forgotten that he was dealing with one of God's favorites?
+I wonder, will the king somehow come to his senses?
+Or will Abimelech continue down a path, that would eventually bring him face-to-face -- with the wrath of God?

 May God blessings be upon you, and thank you for your support